sanfinity-Iot/openremote/User-Guide:-Connecting-to-a-Websocket-Server.md

 # Basic Websocket Server connection

-The following example connects to the OpenRemote 3.0 Manager running on `https://localhost`.
+The following example connects to the OpenRemote 3.0 Manager running on `https://localhost` and subscribes to `Attribute Events` for the `Apartment 1` `Living Room` asset.

 1. Login to the manager UI (`https://localhost/master` `admin/secret`)
 2. Select the Assets tab